My first glimpse of Italy was a shroud of darkness spread out beneath the wings of an airbus.

 Pompeii is one of the most famous destinations in the world, but there were still a few surprises.

 I was prepared to see the plaster outlines of human beings scattered in the streets, frozen where they had died nearly 2,000 years ago.
-You will see no such thing, although you should be able to find some if you're the kind of person who enjoyed the torture museum in San Gimignano.
-What you will find are well-preserved villa walls, an amphitheatre, and even preserved pottery.
+You will see no such thing, although you should be able to find one or two if you’re the kind of person who enjoyed the torture museum in San Gimignano.
+What you will find are well-preserved villa walls, an amphitheatre, and even original Roman pottery.

 The penis is such a symbol of Pompeii that you may even see souvenir carts selling replicas.
 They make an excellent gift for a friend with a bawdy sense of humor.